 Holcomb Behavioral Health(does not accept Medicare)929 Northampton StreetEaston, PA 18042610-330-9862

 OMNI Health Services, Inc.226 Northampton StreetEaston, PA 18042Phone: 610-258-1300

-Pinebrook Services(serves children, adolescents, & adults)16 S Broadway, Suite 2
+Pinebrook Family Answers(serves children, adolescents, & adults)16 S Broadway, Suite 2

 The Drop-In Centers are open to all mental health consumers in Northampton County who are interested in meeting people and making new friends.
 They provide a friendly social atmosphere with scheduled daily activities including games, arts & crafts, discussion and education groups, vocational activities, and much more.
 Light refreshments are served daily.
 The locations are: